Satyam19946/Satyam19946/README.md

 Currently looking for SWE NEW GRAD Full-Time Positions.
 - 🔭 I currently spend most of my time Leetcoding or studying for my Recommender Systems and Deep Reinforcement Learning classes.
-- 🌱 I’m currently learning how can recommendations change over time.
+- 🌱 I’m currently learning how recommendations change.
 - 👯 I’m looking to collaborate on ML/Web-Dev projects.
 - 💬 Ask me about Machine Learning and Web Development.
 - 😄 Pronouns: He/Him/His